Tax Loss Harvesting Calculator

 What is tax loss harvesting?

-Tax loss harvesting is the practice of selling investments at a loss to offset capital gains and reduce your tax liability.
-Realized losses first offset capital gains of the same type (short-term against short-term, long-term against long-term), then net losses can offset gains of the other type.
-Any remaining net capital loss can offset up to $3,000 of ordinary income per year, and unused losses carry forward indefinitely to future tax years.
+Tax loss harvesting is selling investments at a loss to offset capital gains and reduce tax.
+Realized losses first offset gains of the same type (short-term against short-term, long-term against long-term), then net against the other type.
+Any remaining net loss offsets up to $3,000 of ordinary income per year, and unused losses carry forward indefinitely.

 What is the wash sale rule?

-The wash sale rule prevents you from claiming a tax loss if you buy a substantially identical security within 30 days before or after the sale that generated the loss.
-If a wash sale occurs, the disallowed loss is added to the cost basis of the replacement shares, deferring (not permanently eliminating) the tax benefit.
-The rule applies to stocks, bonds, mutual funds, and options on the same security.
+It disallows a loss if you buy a substantially identical security within 30 days before or after the sale that created the loss — a 61-day window in total.
+The disallowed loss is not lost; it is added to the cost basis of the replacement shares, deferring the benefit until you sell those.
+It applies to stocks, bonds, mutual funds, ETFs, and options.

 How much can capital losses offset ordinary income?

-After offsetting all capital gains, net capital losses can reduce ordinary income by up to $3,000 per year ($1,500 if married filing separately).
-Any excess losses are not lost — they carry forward indefinitely and can be used in future tax years to offset capital gains or ordinary income under the same annual limit.
+After offsetting all capital gains, net losses reduce ordinary income by up to $3,000 per year ($1,500 if married filing separately).
+Excess losses carry forward indefinitely and can offset future gains in full, plus another $3,000 of ordinary income each year.

 When should I harvest losses?